 Open Seg3D and create a new project.
 Under the 'File' menu, choose 'Import Layer From Single File' and open tooth.nhdr that was just downloaded or from the path mentioned above.
 Import the file as a 'Data Volume.'
 A grayscale volume will appear.
 Become familiar with the basic controls and navigation in Seg3D.
-Be sure to 'save session' often while you segment to ensure that you do not lose any data.
+Be sure to 'save session' often as you segment to ensure that you do not lose any data.
 For further instruction in the operation of Seg3D, please consult the Seg3D documentation.

 With the tooth volume loaded, perform a median filter on the data.
 This filter will make it easier to perform segmentation tasks later.
 This is done by clicking 'Median' option under the 'Data Filters' menu.
-Leave the radius at 1 and press the 'Run Filter' button.
+Leave the radius at 1 and press the Run Filter button.
 Another layer will appear containing a blurrier but smoother tooth volume.
-Notice that the three main intensity regions of the tooth are more uniform (Figure 6.1). we will label each of these three regions to be identified by BioMesh3D and other programs.
+Notice that the three main intensity regions of the tooth are more uniform (Figure ??). we will label each of these three regions to be identified by BioMesh3D and other programs.

 We will begin with the darkest region of the tooth.
 Select 'Neighborhood Connected' under the 'Data Filters' menu.
-This filter will use seed-points to label bordering pixels of similar values.
-To set the seeds, simply click on the dark region of the tooth (Figure 6.2).
-Set enough seed-points to include enough values in the range of
+This filter will use seed points to label bordering pixels of similar values.
+To set the seeds, simply click on the dark region of the tooth (Figure ??).
+Set enough seed points that will encompass enough value range